openziti/ziti-browzer-bootstrapper/README.md

 ### Environment Variables

 * NODE_ENV: controls if the environment is production or development
-* ZITI_BROWZER_RUNTIME_LOGLEVEL: the log level for the runtime to use
+* ZITI_BROWZER_RUNTIME_LOGLEVEL: the log level for the Ziti BrowZer Runtime (ZBR) to use
-* ZITI_BROWZER_RUNTIME_HOTKEY: the hotkey to activate the advanced BrowZer dialog box
+* ZITI_BROWZER_RUNTIME_HOTKEY: the hotkey to activate the BrowZer settings dialog modal. default: alt+F12
 * ZITI_CONTROLLER_HOST: the "alternative" address for the OpenZiti controller
 * ZITI_CONTROLLER_PORT: the port to find the OpenZiti controller at
 * ZITI_AGENT_LOGLEVEL: the log level for the ziti-http-agent to log at